 As you’re trying to detangle anxiety from insomnia, it can be important to distinguish between sleepiness and fatigue.
 According to American Psychological Association’s Stress in America 2022 report, 57% of adults with a higher average stress level reported feeling fatigued, compared to 15% of those with lower than average stress levels.
 But fatigue does not necesarrily translate to good sleep—leading to frustration for those experiencing anxiety.

 Sleepiness is your body’s way of telling you that it needs sleep.
 In a natural circadian rhythm, this sleep drive will happen at night, making you feel drowsy and signaling you that it’s time to go to bed.

 Fatigue, on the other hand, occurs when you feel like you don’t have enough energy or you feel especially tired.
-Note that feeling tired isn’t the same as feeling sleepy.
 You may have a desire to rest or lie down, but you won’t feel a strong desire to sleep like you do when you’re experiencing sleepiness.

 When you mistake fatigue for sleepiness, you may try to go to bed but lie awake tossing and turning instead of falling asleep.
 This can cause you to feel frustrated and feed into your sleep anxiety.
 It’s important to only go to bed when you feel sleepy not just when you’re feeling fatigued.

 Coping with stress and sleep problems requires work on both sides of the issue.
 Until you address your anxiety, it will be hard to get better sleep—no matter what steps you take.
 For help with anxiety, consider the following solutions:

 Once you start treating your anxiety, you may notice that sleep comes more easily.
 If not, that’s okay too!
 That doesn’t mean that your anxiety isn’t getting better, but it does mean you may need to rethink your sleep habits.